salma-nyagaka/INTERVIEW-PREP/interview reading/airflow.md

 5. What is workflow?
 - A workflow is a collection of tasks that are executed in a specific order.(since we need to load data regularly, we need to create a workflow)
 6. What is airflow?
-- Airflow is a platform to programmatically author, schedule, and monitor workflows.
+- Airflow is a platform to manage workflows by running, scheduling, and monitoring workflows.
 7. What is the difference between airflow and astro?
 - Airflow is a platform to programmatically author, schedule, and monitor workflows.
 Astro is a data integration platform that allows you to connect to various data sources and load data into a data warehouse like Snowflake.
+- Astro cloud is sued to deploy
 8. What is ETL Pipeline?
 - ETL Pipeline is a process of extracting data from a source(maybe DB,IOT or API), (DE teams combines sources of data then) transforming it(into JSON), and loading it into a target(Mongo DB, Postgres, S3 bucket, etc).
 9. Lifecycle of a data scince project